pincombe/factom-governance/0_Factom Governance Documents/Doc 007 - Factom Testnet Governance.md

         3. Upon commencement of a Testnet Administrator election, the
             > following process will be followed.

-        4. A temporary "Testnet Administrator Candidates" subforum will
+        4. A temporary “Testnet Administrator Candidates” subforum will
             > be created on the community forum.

         5. The current Guides will create a post in the community